 - 8.1 At Churcher's College Junior School we offer a graduated response to intervention: - 1.
-In most cases a pupil's needs can be met by quality teaching through an appropriately differentiated curriculum and this is the first response offered to support a pupil.
+In most cases a pupil's needs can be met by high quality teaching through an appropriately differentiated curriculum and this is the first response offered to support a pupil. - 2.
+Small group support may be provided to those that need a boost in a specific area e.g. phonics tutoring.
+If, in some cases, a pupil fails to make adequate progress with a differentiated curriculum and/or small group support, then further discussion with parents, the class/subject teacher and the Head of Learning Enrichment will take place to discuss next steps for pupil support.

-- 2. Small group support may be provided to those that need a boost in a specific area e.g. in the Infant department small group support for pupils who are not making adequate progress in phonics may be offered.
-Parents' consent is sought before a child begins a group intervention.
-If, in some cases, a pupil fails to make adequate progress with a differentiated curriculum and/or small group support, then further discussion with parents, the class/subject teacher and the Head of Learning Enrichment will take place to discuss next steps for pupil support. - 3.
-For some pupils individual lessons are appropriate to provide bespoke, targeted support for their specific difficulty/ies.
+3. For some pupils individual lessons are appropriate to provide bespoke, targeted support for their specific difficulty/ies.
 Whenever possible children are not withdrawn from core academic lessons and every effort is made not to timetable individual support lessons during activities for which the pupil may have a particular skill or enthusiasm.